 - Who pays the utility bills?

-- Are there rules governing the conduct of tenants?
+- Are there rules governing the conduct of tenants/guests?

-- Is parking provided?
-If there is a fee, what is it?
+- Is parking provided; is there a fee?

-- Who handles lawn care and snow removal?
+- Who’s responsible for lawn care and snow removal?

 - When are rent payments expected?